Karafuto Prefecture

 Karafuto Prefecture (樺太庁, Karafuto-chō) was established by the Empire of Japan in 1907 to govern the southern part of Sakhalin.
 This territory became part of the Empire of Japan in 1905 after the Russo-Japanese War, when the portion of Sakhalin south of 50°N was ceded by the Russian Empire under the Treaty of Portsmouth.

 Karafuto Prefecture was established in 1907 to govern Karafuto, which was part of Japan's External Land (Gaichi), until it was incorporated into an Inner Land (Naichi) of the Japanese metropole in April 1943. Ōtomari (Korsakov) was the capital of Karafuto from 1905 to 1908 and Toyohara (Yuzhno-Sakhalinsk) from 1908 to 1945.

-In August 1945, the Japanese administration ceased to function following the invasion of South Sakhalin by the Soviet Union.
-Karafuto Prefecture was annexed to the Soviet Union, although it continued to exist under Japanese law until it was formally abolished by Japan in June 1949.
+In August 1945, the Japanese administration ceased to function following the Soviet invasion of South Sakhalin.
+The Soviet Union annexed Karafuto Prefecture, although it continued to exist under Japanese law until Japan formally abolished it in June 1949.